azurecitadel/azurecitadel.github.io/labs/bot/cognitive.md

 Host: https://westus.api.cognitive.microsoft.com/qnamaker/v2.0
 Ocp-Apim-Subscription-Key: **&lt;QnASubscriptionKey&gt;**

-In the Azure portal add the key as below and the values used above, also copy each one into the dev.env file in VS Code.
+In the Azure portal add the key names as below and the values used above, also copy each one into the dev.env file in VS Code.

  QnAKnowledgebaseId
  QnASubscriptionKey